vonovak/react-native-add-calendar-event/README.md

-#### Maintenance notice

-The author of this package does not use it in production and does not have free time to properly maintain it.
-There are open issues that the author does not plan to fix.
-PRs are accepted, but issues won't be handled.
-If you need help or do any development on the package, you can [hire the author](https://react-native-training.eu/).

 # react-native-add-calendar-event

 This package alows you to start an activity (Android) or show a modal window (iOS) for adding, viewing or editing events in device's calendar.
 Through a promise, you can find out if a new event was added and get its id, or if it was removed.
 The functionality is provided through native modules and won't therefore work with Expo.